How To Create and Distribute Virtual Machines with the IGEL Managed Hypervisor (IMH)

 image-20250715-061406.png

-We must ensure that the ISO file from which we will create the Golden Image is available to the image creation machine.
+We must ensure that the ISO file we will use to create the Golden Image is available to the image-creation machine.

 You can use the following methods to provide the ISO file: